Members' Lounge

 1. Self-Portrait with Max

 This is one of my very favourite paintings, made from a glimpse caught in the studio mirror as I hugged my son.
 I made a rapid sketch from which more considered drawings followed - the final study is in the collection of Manchester Art Gallery.
-In the background a reference to my Pregnant Self-Portrait that can been on the the second floor of this building.
+In the background is a reference to my Pregnant Self-Portrait that can be seen on the second floor of this building.

 2. Study of family group from Frederic Lord Leighton’s Captive Andromache, completed 1888.
 Leighton has included this happy family group who are completely oblivious to the solitary figure of Andromache who stands ignored (or merely a figure of curiosity) by the people who surround her.